techToy-Studio/symphoni-composer/docs/intro.md

 ## What Can You Do With Symphoni Composer?

 - Create custom levels with unique musical arrangements
-- Design magical gesture patterns that sync with the music
 - Build immersive environments that enhance the gameplay experience
 - Share your creations with the Symphoni community
 - Test and refine your levels before publishing